 - Details of both parties: the agent and the principal

 - Duties and responsibilities of the agent and the principal

-- Details of the geographic territory or region in which the agent will be operating
+- Details of the geographic territory or region or country in which the agent has the authority to operate

 - Any performance targets to be met